The book room is open Mondays and Thursdays from 9:30 to 11:00 am for donations and for buying!

 Where do the items come from?
 They’re all donated by individuals and organizations.
 If you’d like to donate books and other material that we sell, click on https://wilmington-de.aauw.net/donatebooks/.
 Throughout the year, volunteers sort donations and recycle books in poor condition.
 We take clean books to the mall and take pride in the quality of what we sell.

 Who benefits from the sale?
 The money raised goes to college scholarships for Delaware women.
 For details, click on Scholarships.

 What groups make the sale happen?
 We get support from the Concord Mall staff and security, Boscov’s, Macy’s and Sears as well as Delaware Moving and Storage and Diamond State Rentals.

 What is the mall like?
-It has 100 stores, including a dozen restaurants, in a suburban setting.
+It has 100 stores, including a half a dozen restaurants, in a suburban setting.
 There are ATMs at both main entrances.
 A Barnes & Noble bookstore and two hotels are within walking distance.
 The mall is 45 minutes from Philadelphia, within 90 minutes from Baltimore, Lancaster, Pa., Allentown, Pa., Atlantic City, N.J., and Trenton, N.J., and within 2.5 hours of Washington, New York and Salisbury, Md. www.concordmall.com.

 Do you know of other places to get used books?
-We have an ongoing relationships with the following:
+We have ongoing relationships with the following: